dungbk1995/WebRTC-SS/README.md

 ## Installation

 1. Get the sources
-2. Move them in your www directory
+2. Move in sources directory
 3. Change the server address in index.php and webrtc.js if needed
 4. Launch index.js in nodejs_server with "node /path/to/your/www/nodejs_server/index.js"
 5. Open the page http://yourserver/